MyParcelCOM/docs/content/PHP-SDK/_index.md

 Most carriers only need a postal code in a specific country, but some carriers also require a street name and number.
 It is therefore recommended to always supply all this information to the sdk.

+The last (optional) parameter is a specific carrier.
+Including this will return an array of the pickup- and dropoff-locations for only that carrier.

+When no specific carrier is defined, the pick-up and drop-off locations of all available carriers will be returned as an array of the carrier ids as keys and an array of their locations as the values.
+When requesting the locations from one of the carriers fails, the array of locations for that carrier is replaced with null.

+Note that when you do specify a specific carrier an exception will be thrown when the request fails.

 ```php
 // Get all pick-up/drop-off locations near the area with postal code '1AR BR2'
 // in the United Kingdom for all carriers.